open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/releases/releases/index.md

 ## Improvements

-- Introduced SSL for Salesforce
+- Introduced SSL for Salesforce.
-- Fixed the claim mappings and usernames
+- Fixed the claim mappings and usernames.
-- Fixed issues in Salesforce connector
+- Fixed issues in Salesforce connector.
-- FIxed issues in Alation connector
+- FIxed issues in Alation connector.
-- Verified for changes in new env for claim mapping
+- Verified for changes in new env for claim mapping.

 # 1.4.3 Release